alandipert/wondr-blog/posts/tail-recursion-in-r.md

 Thanks for reading, I hope you enjoyed!
 In summary:

-* A certain kind of recursive function, tail recursive, can be mechanically transformed into a loop.
+* A certain kind of recursive function, tail recursive, can be mechanically transformed into a loop and so not consume stack space.
 * In languages that don't perform the transformation automatically, it can be applied manually by the programmer using a _trampoline_.
 * Some recursive functions can be transformed to tail recursive functions with the introduction of _accumulator_ variables, which are facilitated by R's support for named arguments.
 * Mutually-recursive functions can also be trampolined.

 [1]: https://community.rstudio.com/t/tidiest-way-to-do-recursion-safely-in-r/1408